When you think of Africa, it’s probably Kenya and Tanzania that are the Africa of your dreams.

-The Perfect Kenya and Tanzania Itinerary (Plus Things To See & Do)
+The Perfect 2-Week Kenya and Tanzania Itinerary

-Nairobi, Kenya: 2 – 3 Days
+- Nairobi, Kenya: 2 Days

-Masai Mara, Kenya: 3 – 4 Days
+- Masai Mara, Kenya: 3 – 4 Days

-Serengeti, Tanzania: 2 – 3 Days
+- Serengeti, Tanzania: 2 Days

-Ngorongoro Crater: 1 – 2 Days
+- Moshi: 1 – 2 Days

-Stone Town, Zanzibar: 2 Days
+- Stone Town, Zanzibar: 2 Days

-Kendwa, Zanzibar: 2 Days
+- Paje, Zanzibar: 2 Days

 Nairobi may seem a bit intimidating for a first-timer to Africa, but it’s actually a great city.
 To be honest, the first time I visited I wasn’t that impressed.
 I was passing through on an overland tour and it just seemed crowded, busy and congested.